freekrai/freekrai.github.io/_resume_positions/bongarde.md

 - Acted as project manager to other team members and laised with members of other departments that were involved in new products.
 - Built the mysafetytv.com system, which let users select slides via a control panel that would then be downloaded onto their TVs at their workplace.
 Each TV was equipped with a netbook, that contained software written by me to download new updates that were available from their custom folder, or would also update whenever you plugged a memory stick containing a new slideshow into a slot on the side of the netbook.
 - Responsible for maintaining company linux web servers.
-- Applicable Skills: Webmaster  Linux Systems Admin  ASP  ASP.net  Microsoft SQL Server  PHP MySQL  SOAP  Technical writing Project Management  Flash  Ajax  XML  JSON WordPress integration  Photoshop  Ruby
+- Applicable Skills: Webmaster, Linux Systems Admin, ASP, ASP.net, Microsoft SQL Server, PHP MySQL, SOAP, Technical writing Project Management, Flash, Ajax, XML, JSON WordPress integration, Photoshop, Ruby